 The Michael J. Fox Foundation for Parkinson’s Research (MJFF) was founded in 2000 with a single defined objective: accelerating meaningful therapeutic advances and, ultimately, a cure for Parkinson’s disease (PD).
 The Foundation provides a distinctive combination of scientific, business, and media assets to this core focus.
 This triple-pronged, singularly-defined strategy towards disease research enables a dynamic, motivated, and young organization.
 MJFF has quickly grown into the largest global funder of Parkinson’s disease research outside of the federal government and has funded over $750 million in research across academic and industry labs worldwide.

-Research Partnerships supports the Foundation’s mission of developing new and improved PD therapies through its focus on three key activities: 1) increasing engagement and developing partnerships with various stakeholders, including industry (pharma and biotech); 2) developing and managing large-scale research projects, including public-private partnerships; 3) business strategy, project management and operations of MJFF’s research activities.
+Research Partnerships supports the Foundation’s mission of developing new and improved PD therapies through its focus on three key activities: 1) increasing engagement and developing partnerships with various stakeholders, including industry (pharma and biotech), regulators, health systems and patients; 2) developing and managing large-scale research projects, including public-private partnerships; 3) business strategy, project management, analytics and operations of MJFF’s research activities.

 MJFF’s Research Partnerships group manages novel and complex research-oriented projects.
 The role of the Research Partnerships Intern will drive our organizational objectives forward through extensive and detailed research projects, necessitating proven research skills, a high level of organization in work flow, attention to detail, and strong initiative.
 We believe the internship offers an excellent opportunity to gain experience in project management and field-wide research within a non-profit organization.
 This internship will begin immediately.
 All interns are paid $15 stipend per day.
 Our general business hours are 9am to 5pm.

 Primary responsibilities include:

 • Perform industry research on companies (including pharma, biotech, health tech) involved in Parkinson’s disease research and therapeutic development